Ask these very important questions, before you buy a tank!

 3. Brackets to anchor tank.

 Steel tanks need anchor brackets that is bolted to the tank wall where the panels join at the base of the tank, to prevent the tank from overturning in high winds.
-There is some tank manufacturers who does not have these brackets and you risk the tank from collapsing in when empty.
+There is some tank manufacturers who does not have these brackets and you risk the tank from collapsing or even blown away when empty.

 4. Reinforced concrete ring beam.